royerlab/napari-chatgpt/README.md

 - Create a napari widget for a function that takes two image layers and returns a 3D image stack of n images where each 2D image corresponds to a linear blending of the two layer images between 0 and 1.
-- [Loaded the ‘cell’ sample image] there is one cell in the image on the first layer, it is roughly circular and brighter than its surroundings, ca you write segmentation code that returns a labels layer for it?
+- Loaded the ‘cell’ sample image. there is one cell in the image on the first layer, it is roughly circular and brighter than its surroundings, ca you write segmentation code that returns a labels layer for it?
 - Can you create a widget to blend two images?